Scotland

 Статус: Offline

-| Nastya Belkina - Scotland and its culture.
 Scotland coat of arms is a symbol of Scotland and its monarchy.
 In the gold box with scarlet double inner border, sprouted lilies, revolting lion of the same color with blue claws and tongue.
 After the Act of Union in 1707 became part of the Scottish coat of arms coat of arms of Great Britain, but still represents Scotland on coins pounds.
 Motif emblem often used sports teams, for example, Scotland Cup.
-Thistle is a floral emblem of Scotland.
-Symbol is widely used in the Scottish and British heraldry, logos, as well as on British coins.
-Scottish Crown Jewels are kept in Edinburgh Castle.
-Stylized crown of Scotland used to mark the Scottish Ambulance Service, Police and mailboxes in Scotland Flag of Scotland is a St. Andrew's cross on a blue cloth.
-Flag exists since IX century and is the oldest national flag being in use.
-Flag kings of Scotland are also often referred to as "revolting lion» (Lion Rampant) on its main figure, located on a gold background.
-Flag is owned by the monarch and officially can not be used by other people, but this rule is often ignored.

-Celtic Cross (Cross of St. Columba) - ravnoluchevoy cross with a circle.
-Is the characteristic symbol of Celtic Christianity, though it has more ancient pagan roots.
+Christianity, though it has more ancient pagan roots.
 Symbolizes the sun, air, land and water in unity.
 Denotes cyclical and isolation.
 Cross appeared in Ireland, to the VIII century.

 There are numerous examples of images of the cross and the circle.
 Commonly referred to as "sun cross".